gojimmypi/IoT_BBQ/Assignments/Exercise_3b.md

 unit test framework.
 If you are writing more than 50 lines of code, you are going in the wrong direction.

-### Turn in two source files (simulator and main test), and send a link to the
+### Turn in two source files (simulator and main test)
+and send a link to the #assignment-submission channel on Discord.
+Make sure the files are publicly viewable.

 See [_main.c](https://github.com/gojimmypi/IoT_BBQ/blob/dd487bc2671c85065687ca90d162db7fe9e55ef7/IoT_BBQ_STM32/_main.c#L65) sample usage and [spi_flash.c](https://github.com/gojimmypi/IoT_BBQ/blob/dd487bc2671c85065687ca90d162db7fe9e55ef7/IoT_BBQ_STM32/spi_flash.c#L7) simulation.

-#assignment-submission channel on Discord.
-Make sure the files are publicly viewable.

 << [Exercise 3a](./Exercise_3a.md) -- [Assignments](./README.md) -- [next tbd]()